 In 2018 alone, the value of turnover for e-commerce was estimated at 41.5 billion euros.

 Expanding a bit ‘look, according to Oberlo, will be 2.05 billion people who purchase online in 2020 and 2.14 billion those that will do so in 2021.
 According to the longer-term forecasts conducted by Nasdaq, however, by 2040, global e-commerce will collect up to 95% of purchases.

-These data are antecedent to the single-phase we are going through, but still recent and indicative of an irrefutable trend that affects the future of all the “digital entrepreneurs” of today and tomorrow.
+These data are antecedent to the single-phase we are going through but still recent and indicate an irrefutable trend that affects the future of all the “digital entrepreneurs” of today and tomorrow.
 In essence, there is no more time to wait or postpone; a point on e-commerce is now the only keystone to not remain still and save yourself from the crisis.
 Here’s what you can do for your business while you wait for the world to start again

 Author Bio: My name is Dave Wilson, and I am the Marketing Head at Debutify.
-We here at Debutify help you to build a high converting Shopify store in minutes, not hours, without any technical knowledge at all.
+At Debutify, we help you build a high-converting Shopify store in minutes, not hours, without any technical knowledge at all.